NevarrenF/Nevo-s-Map-Anonymizer/readme.md

 # Nevo's MapAnonymizer
-This is a thing to replace the Creator of a map with their userID to make it anonymous, it also strips away the GD's names (mostly).
-The reason for this is to remove the bias from when I'm checking maps so I give everyone a fair chance. (i'm a horrible person)
+This is a thing to replace the creator of a map with their userID to make it anonymous, it also strips away the GD's names (mostly).
+The reason for this is to remove the bias from when I'm checking maps so I give everyone a fair chance.
+(I'm a horrible person)

 ## Usage